bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 1°
-- Mostly Cloudy
+- Breezy and Mostly Cloudy
-- 45% humidity
+- 49% humidity
 - 15 mph wind
-- 67% cloud cover
+- 69% cloud cover
 - 32 AQI 🟩
-- 1.26 inches of snow and 0.08 inches of rain expected in the next 48 hours
+- 1.24 inches of snow and 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>